misc-box/sonicad/README.md

 ## SonicAd

 Can't block your ads anymore?
-Just speed them up 16x!
+Just speed them up 16x! <br>
 This should be a last resort, try [Brave](https://brave.com/) and updating [uBlock](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) before using this.

 ## Installation